SubtleScope/ctf_writeups/sCTF_2016_Q1/tracking/README.md

   GPS satellites use trilateration.
 You must do something similar to the equations listed on the trilateration Wikipedia page.
 Take the average of the x, y, and z values to get the flag.
 Please see the tracking.in and description.txt files.

 ## Hint
-  Flag should be submitted in sctf{x, y, z}
+  Flag should be submitted in sctf{x, y, z} format

 ## Requirements
   - math (ceil and sqrt)